thiagosommerfeld/linux-server-hardening/README.md

 2. Check for Cloud-Init Overrides:
 If port 22 is still active, edit the cloud overrides file (if it exists): `sudo nano /etc/ssh/sshd_config.d/50-cloud-init.conf`

-# Ensure 'PasswordAuthentication no' is set and remove any 'Port 22' entries.
+Action: Ensure `PasswordAuthentication no` is set and remove any `Port 22` entries.

 3. Restart the SSH Service: `sudo systemctl restart ssh`